bduvenhage/bduvenhage.github.io/about.md

 permalink: /about/
 ---

-I am a software developer and researcher from Pretoria, South Africa.
-This is a blog on 'efficiency with algorithms, performance with data structures' and other things I don't know.
+I am a software developer and researcher from Pretoria, South Africa; started coding at an early age; been doing it ever since.

+This is a blog on 'efficiency with algorithms, performance with data structures' and other things I don't (didn't?) know.
+I'll also use it to document some things I have done in the past that I want to retain.

 <a href="https://github.com/bduvenhage" title="bduvenhage"><svg class="svg-icon grey"><use xlink:href="{{ '/assets/minima-social-icons.svg#github' | relative_url }}"></use></svg></a> <a href="https://www.linkedin.com/in/bernardtduvenhage" title="bernardtduvenhage"><svg class="svg-icon grey"><use xlink:href="{{ '/assets/minima-social-icons.svg#linkedin' | relative_url }}"></use></svg></a> <a href="https://twitter.com/bernardt_d" title="bernardt_d"><svg class="svg-icon grey"><use xlink:href="{{ '/assets/minima-social-icons.svg#twitter' | relative_url }}"></use></svg></a>